MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/back-up-customizations.md

 - Changes to sites created by direct editing through the browser

-- Developed customizations that are not packaged as solutions
+- Developed customizations that aren't packaged as solutions

 > [!NOTE]
 > Each of these kinds of customizations requires a different type of backup.